ahelmi365/GET-JS-Talk/README.md

     });
     ```

+  - The `Content-Type header` is used to indicate the media type or `format` of the data being sent in the `body` of an `HTTP request`.
+  - It informs the server about how to interpret and process the data in the `request body`.
+  - In the provided code, the `Content-Type header` is set to `"application/json;charset=utf-8"`.
+This specifies that the body of the request contains data in `JSON` format, and the character encoding used is` UTF-8`.
+  - By setting the `Content-Type header` appropriately, you are providing a hint to the `server` on how to handle the `request body`.
+  - When the `server` receives the `request`, it checks the `Content-Type header` to determine how to parse and interpret the incoming data.
+  - In this case, the `server` can expect the body to be in `JSON` format and use appropriate parsing mechanisms to convert the `JSON string` into an `object` or perform any necessary processing.
+  - In the context of the `Content-Type header` with `"charset=utf-8"`, it indicates that the content of the request body is encoded using the `UTF-8 character encoding`.
+By specifying this encoding, you ensure that the `server` correctly interprets and handles the text data encoded in UTF-8 format.

+  - The `JSON.stringify()` method is used in this code to convert the `user` object into a JSON string representation.

+  - When making an` HTTP request`, the `body` of the request typically contains the data that needs to be sent to the server.
+However, the `HTTP protocol` itself only supports sending `textual data`.
+  - `JSON` (<em>JavaScript Object Notation</em>) is a popular data interchange format that is widely supported and understood by many programming languages and platforms.

+  - In order to include the `user` object as the body of the `HTTP request`, it needs to be converted into a format that can be transmitted over the network.
+  - By using `JSON.stringify(user)`, the `user` object is serialized into a `JSON string`, which is a textual representation of the object's data.

+  - This allows the data to be sent as the body content of the request.

+    ```js
+    let user = {
+      name: "John",
+      surname: "Smith",
+    };

+    let jsonString = JSON.stringify(user);
+    console.log(jsonString); // '{"name":"John","surname":"Smith"}'
+    ```

+  - On the` server side`, when the request is received, the server can then `parse` the `JSON string` back into an object and access the individual properties of the `user` object.
+  - This is commonly done using `JSON parsing libraries` or `built-in functionality `provided by the server-side programming language or framework.

   - We then use the `json()` method on the `response` object to parse the response body as JSON and return a JavaScript object.
-We store the parsed object in the `result` variable using `await` since the `json()` method returns a Promise.
+We store the parsed object in the `result` variable using `await` since the `json()` method returns a `Promise`.

     ```js
     let result = await response.json();